Undergraduate Students Course Registration

 Check to make sure that you correctly inputted your username and password or pin.
 If you are still having difficulties, contact the Office of Student Services at 617-552-3300.

-Check to make sure you are inputting the correct 4-digit index number, not the course number (e.g., 9999 rather than LL999.09).
-Refer to Schedule of Courses for index numbers.
+Check to make sure you are inputting the correct course number: either the 4-digit index number or the subject code and four-digit course number with the two-digit section number.
+Check Course Information and Schedule through www.bc.edu/myservices for course numbers.

 Time Conflict Message

-Check the Schedule of Courses or the on-line open course list again.
+Check Course Information and Schedule or the open course list in UIS.
 If there is still a problem, there may have been a time change.
 The information on the system is correct, since it is the most up-to-date.

 Course Restricted to Major or School